Historical Society of

 30 Years Ago: Long Time Bluffs School Destroyed by Fire

-Enjoy the memories and stories like this?
-Join the Historical Society and get them all year long in each issue of our Member Journal!
+Enjoy the memories and stories like this? and get them all year long in each issue of our Member Journal!

 Thirty years ago this month about a thousand Council Bluffs children found themselves without a school following a blaze that destroyed the original Kirn Junior High building.
 The structure at 511 Bluff Street had served as "Council Bluffs High School" and "Abraham Lincoln High School" prior to being renamed for longtime educator Gerald Kirn in 1967.